eugeny11/globax-fullstack-app/README.md

 ## Installation and Running the Client
 Clone the repository
 git clone your_repository_link.git
-Navigate to the project folder and install the required dependencies (Перейдите в папку с проектом и установите необходимые зависимости):
+Navigate to the project folder and install the required dependencies

 cd path_to_project_folder
 npm install